-Women and minority owned businesses as well as start up companies can get low cost or interest free loans and/or free grants for their business.
-There are many programs available in North Carolina.
-Find lenders, banks, corporations, credit unions and non-profit programs below that offer funds.
-While any small to mid-size business can apply, there will be a certain amount of money designated for minority businesses, including Black owned companies, veterans, LGBTQ, Latinos, Asians, and others.
-In addition the North Carolina lenders will also give priority to Black and other women owned or run companies.
+Women and minority owned businesses in North Carolina as well as start up companies can get low cost or interest free loans and/or free grants for their business.
+Find lenders, banks, corporations, credit unions and NC non-profit programs below that offer funds.
+While any small to mid-size business or entrepreneur can apply, there will be a certain amount of money designated for minority businesses, including Black owned companies, veterans, LGBTQ, Latinos, Asians, and others.
 The list of financial assistance programs, including grants, loans, and more is updated daily.

 Small to medium sized business financing is available across the state, including in Charlotte, the Raleigh – Durham area, and other major cities.
 Many of the programs not only provide loans or free grants to women or minority companies, but they also give other business support.
 This may be advertising support, advice, marketing, free tech support, website development and more.
 The goal is to help a small to mid-sized business, as well as a start up company, get both the funds as well as general support they need.